What is the Heritage Tribune?

 The European Heritage Tribune (abbreviated as EHT) is a free periodical e-mail newsletter that offers an overview of all the news on Cultural Heritage from the European Countries and institutions.
 We select our news specifically to cover pan-European developments, events or views.
 If we believe it is of interest from a professional point of view we also publish local news.

-The newsletter is supported by a website with a news archive and by channels on Twitter and Facebook.
-The EHT started in 2019 and is part of the legacy of the European Year of Cultural Heritage 2018 (EYCH2018) (https://www.eych2018.com/).
+The newsletter is supported by a website with a news archive and by channels on Instagram, Linkedin, Twitter and Facebook.
+The EHT started in 2019 and is part of the legacy of the European Year of Cultural Heritage 2018 (EYCH2018).
 We are based in Amsterdam, the Netherlands.

 Why a European newsletter?

-European heritage sectors are rapidly growing towards each other.
-The EYCH2018 attests to that.
+European creative sectors are rapidly growing towards each other.
 People from different countries are increasingly seeking to exchange knowledge and work together.
-At the EHT we aim to keep everybody up to date on what’s happing at the other side of the border, contributing to a growing European base of knowledge and experience, connecting people from the cultural heritage sector with other cultural and creative sectors.
+At the EHT we keep everybody up to date on what’s happing ‘on the other side of the border’, contributing to a growing European base of knowledge and experience, and connecting people from the cultural heritage sector with other cultural and creative sectors.

 How does the Heritage Tribune collect the news?